jhao6/JieHao.github.io/_pages/cv.md

 ======
 * B.S. in SiChuan University, 2018
 * M.S. in Electronic Science and Technology of China, 2021
-* Ph.D in Gerge University, Jan.
+* Ph.D in George Mason University, Jan.
 2023-present